valentinlamine/Gallery/README.md

 # Gallery
-> An Android Gallery app built with Jetpack Compose.
+> An android Gallery app built with Jetpack Compose.
 >
 > The goal of this project is to create and bring the Gallery app everyone wants, with the features everyone needs.
 FOSS